VMware Workstation Player

 There are many reasons to use VMware Workstation Player, some of them are

-, run older OS on your new OS in order to run a legacy software.
+- Run legacy software, run an older OS on your new OS to run legacy software.

 VirtualBox a VMware Workstation Player alternative

-But unlike VMware Workstation Player, VirtualBox is an open source and fully free software, whereas VMware Workstation Player is a restricted (free for personal use) version of the full workstation (paid) version.
+But unlike VMware Workstation Player, VirtualBox is open-source and fully free software, whereas VMware Workstation Player is a restricted (free for personal use) version of the full workstation (paid) version.